georgwittberger/configdeployer-core/README.md

     InputStreamProvider inputStreamProvider = new FileInputStreamProvider(new File("myprofile.xml"));
     try {
         ProfileDeployer profileDeployer = new ProfileDeployer(new ProfileProvider(inputStreamProvider));
         boolean success = profileDeployer.deploy();
         // check if deployment was successful
     } catch (DeployerException e) {
         // do some error handling
     }

 In this example the profile is read from a local file `myprofile.xml`.
 If your profile is GZip-compressed you can wrap around the `GZipInputStreamProvider`:

-    InputStreamProvider inputStreamProvider = new GZipInputStreamProvider(new FileInputStreamProvider(new File("myprofile.xml")));
+    InputStreamProvider inputStreamProvider = new GZipInputStreamProvider(
+        new FileInputStreamProvider(new File("myprofile.xml.gz")));

 The `ProfileDeployer` will process the target resources in the order they appear in the XML file.
 The operations for a resource are processed sequentially as well.
 A `properties-file` element is processed as a transaction, so if saving the new file state fails none of the changes in that element will be rolled-out.
 The same rule applies to the `database` element - all contained table modifications are performed inside a single transaction and rolled-back if one change fails.